 I cannot use DV devices.
-The message DV equipment seems to be disconnected or turned off appears
+The message 'DV equipment seems to be disconnected or turned off' appears

-- Check that the DV device is turned on and that the cables are properly connected. - □ If you are using multiple i.LINK[TM] devices, the combination of the connected devices may cause unstable operation.
+- Check that the DV device is turned on and that the cables are properly connected. - If you are using multiple i.LINKTM devices, the combination of the connected devices may cause unstable operation.
 In this case, turn off the power of all connected devices and disconnect unused devices.
-Check the connection and then turn on the power again.
+Check the connection and then turn on the power again. - You are strongly advised to use only Sony i.LINKTM cables, as using other brands may cause probems with the i.LINKTM devices.